jotego/jtcores/README.txt

 The FPGA clone uses the following modules:

 JT12: For YM2203 sound synthesis.
 From the same author.
+JTFRAME: A common framework for MiST arcades.
+From the same author.
 MC6809 from Greg Miller
 T80: originally from Daniel Wallner, with edits from Alexey Melnikov (Mister) hybrid_pwm_sd.v copied from FPGAgen source code.
 Unknown author